Visual-Studio-Coder/Recap/README.md

 <summary>💬 Evaluate your understanding with AI-feedback</summary>

 - Recap offers an `Explain` button, allowing users to understand why each option in a question is correct/incorrect
-- Free Response evaluates whether a user's response is correct, and it offers ways to improve their response, reguardless of whether they got it correct or not.
+- Free Response evaluates whether a user's response is correct, and it offers ways to improve their response, regardless of whether they got it correct or not.
 - Performance feedback at the end of a quiz means that Recap can recommend reading material and concepts to work on based on the user's performance.
 </details>